 The total flavonoid contents obtained were 74.034 ± 2.815 mgEQ/g dry extract for the hydroethanol extract and 28.547 ± 1.141 mgEQ/g dry extract for the aqueous extract, as shown in Fig. 2b.
 Analysis of the extracts showed that the total flavonoid content of the hydroethanolic extract of Glyphaea brevis leaves was higher (74.034 ± 2.815 mgEqQ/g ES) than that of the aqueous extract (28.547 ± 1.141 mgEQ/g ES).
 This difference may also be linked to the different solvents used for the extractions.
 In fact, the concentration of flavonoids in the extracts depends on the polarity of the solvents used in extract preparation (Djeridane et al. 2010).
 Flavonoids, among many others, are known for their antioxidant, anti-inflammatory, diuretic and artery-protecting properties ( Ksouri et al. 2007).
 The presence of flavonoids in the leaves is thought to play a positive role in the treatment of cardiovascular and neurodegenerative diseases, and suggests that the leaves have anti-tumour activity (Badiaga 2011).

-Fig.2.
+Figure 2.
 Total phenol content of the extracts (a), Flavonoid content of the extracts (b)

 3.4.
 Assessment of antioxidant activity